Crowd4SDG/decidim4cs/README.md

 bin/restore.sh <branch>
 ```

+In development, it could be the case that you are told that migrations are required, specially if you have been playing with updating back an forth to different versions of decidim.
+If that is the case, you can go to the `decidim4cs/db/migrate` directory and remove all migrations.

 ## Decidim4CS configuration files

 There are three files that keep the configuration.
 Let's visit them one by one.